 Process VAT correctly

-Food products have 9% VAT in the Netherlands.
-This VAT is included in your purchase price and you can reclaim it if you're VAT-liable:
+Food products carry 9% VAT in the Netherlands.
+This VAT gets included in your purchase price, and you can reclaim it if you're VAT-registered:

 - Invoice price incl.
 VAT: what you pay to the supplier